Life never remains the same and, therefore, it is important to be able

 Changing Other Estate Documents

-Additionally, much of your property ends up passing onto certain beneficiaries
+Additionally, a lot of your property will end up passing onto certain beneficiaries

 by law, despite what your will might say.
-Retirement proceeds, life insurance
+Life insurance proceeds, joint

-proceeds, joint bank accounts, and stocks that were registered with a
+bank accounts, retirement proceeds, and stocks that were registered with

 end up changing your mind about a beneficiary, make sure you change the